 GPS tracks are recorded from directly within a Map View and therefore requires a map to be open.
 It is possible to continue tracking off the map, but only the portion that is on the map will be displayed.
 Tracking can also occur across Map Collections as well.
 There are a variety of GPS Settings that allow users to customize the accuracy based on various scenarios (walking versus driving).
 For more information, please see GPS Settings.

 - Have an appropriate map open that covers the desired area

-- Tap on the Tools icon (the wrench on the lower right side of the toolbar) and select Record GPS Tracks
+- Tap on the Tools icon (the three dots on the lower right side of the toolbar) and select Record GPS Tracks

 - Once a signal has been established (will see "Start" displayed), tap "Start" to begin recording.
 Your tracks will continuing recording, even if you minimize the app (a badge will be displayed in the Maps List indicating which map is currently being recorded on (see below for screenshot)).

 - When you are done recording, tap 'Stop' and the track will be saved as a Map Feature.

 Saved tracks can be viewed on the map or exported for use on another device, or software.
 For more detailed track information, tap the track to show its label, then tap the information icon.
 To view Track Statistics, tap on "Show Graph".